Does Collagen Make You Gain Weight?

 Can Collagen Support Weight Loss?

-Explore the concept of using collagen for weight loss and its effectiveness.
+Explore the concept of using collagen for maintaining a healthy weight and its effectiveness.

 Collagen supplements could possibly help curb your appetite due to the satiety that results from both the extra protein combined with the fullness from increased hydration